 Aspirant

-An Aspirant becomes a Potential Voter at the close of the second properly attended session.
+An Aspirant becomes a Potential Voter at the close of the second properly attended plenary session (a single interim session may be substituted for a plenary).

 Failure to properly attend 1 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary) results in the Aspirant becoming a non-voter.